george-hawkins/micropython-wifi-setup/README.md

         dns.pump(s, event)
 ```

-Here `sta` is a `network.WLAN` instance corresponding to your current network connection, we use it to get the devices address and convert it into the byte format used by DNS.
+Here `sta` is a `network.WLAN` instance corresponding to your current network connection, we use it to get the device's address and convert it into the byte format used by DNS.
 We provide a `resolve` function that, given a `name`, returns an address - the simple example function just prints the name and resolves every name to the board's address.

 ### Scheduler